Bought a new phone? One of the first things you should do is transfer your contacts list.

 If you’re unsure, go to Settings > Accounts > Google and check that Contacts is switched on:

-If you use Gmail, the contacts should also appear there, complete with telephone numbers.
+If you use Gmail, the contacts should also appear with telephone numbers.

-If you’re switching to another Android phone, you’ll be prompted to enter your Google details when you first set it up.
+If you’re switching to another Android phone, you’ll be prompted to enter your Google details when setting it up.

-If that's not the case, go to Settings > Accounts > Add new + and choose Google.
+If not, go to Settings > Accounts > Add new + and choose Google.

 In a few minutes, all your contacts will appear on your new Android phone